On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Algorithm and assumptions

-In our analysis, we make use of the preceding inequality, i.e. We also use the boundedness of $X$ by which there exists $M>0$ such that
+In our analysis, we make use of the preceding inequality, i.e. We also utilize the boundedness of $X$ by which there exists \uvs{a positive scalar $M$} such that

 \end{remark} In the implementation of the RSSA scheme, two distinct random variables require discussion.
-First, the random vector $\xi$ is inherent to problem (\ref{def:SVI}) while the random vector $z$ is an artificially introduced random variable.
+First, the random vector $\xi$ is \uvs{idiosyncratic to problem (\ref{def:SVI})}, while the random vector $z$ is artificially introduced.
 Next, we provide some assumptions on these two random variables.